zeldin/super-reu/docs/porting_guide.md

 * `dma_req` - Input which should be toggled to request a new DMA transfer
 * `dma_ack` - Output which will take the value of `dma_req` once the DMA transfer has been completed.
+* `dma_alloc` - When this input is 1, the bus manager will assert DMA at the next opportunity (if it not already asserted), and keep it asserted until the input returns to 0, even if there are no DMA transfers requested using `dma_req`.
+This can be used to lock the bus for multiple transfers.

 The following schematic illustrates how a single bit of the data bus should be hooked up when using external level shifters (address bus is analogous):